Canon 1300D versus Canon 600D

 - More heavily discounted: Has been around for much longer (launched in February 2011).

-If the count of individual advantages (bullet points above) is taken as a guide, the 1300D comes out slightly ahead of the 600D (5 : 4 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (4 points each).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

 In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 1300D and the 600D in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is where reviews by experts come in.
 The table below summarizes the assessments of some of the best known camera review sites.
 You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.